-Have you ever been in a situation when you think of putting up a blog post without having any idea of what you will write about?
+Have you ever been in a situation where you think of putting up a blog post without having any idea of what are you going to write about?
 Well, this happens with me every single time when I have to write something for this very blog.
 I sit with my laptop open, scratching my head for some ideas before deciding to give myself a break to think of something original.
 Writing sure isn’t as difficult as deciding on what to write, is it?

 Despite knowing that content is a must to run this blog and consistency being even more important, I always find myself struggling for inspiration (and motivation).
 And I’m sure I’m not the only one who often finds herself stuck in the writer’s block as almost every blogger goes through something similar every now and then.
 To have an inspiration for your blog posts is a task in itself.
 So here’s a compilation of ideas from my own experience on what you can do when you feel short of inspiration for your next blog: